Home » How To Make The Best Citrus And Herb Roasted Leg Of Lamb: This Will Be Your New Holiday Go-To

 • For Roasting

-• 1 boneless leg of lamb or lamb shoulder (about 4–5 pounds), opened flat
+• 1 boneless leg of lamb or lamb shoulder (4–5 pounds), opened flat

-• 1 ½ pounds baby potatoes, tossed with olive oil, salt, and pepper
+• 1 pound baby potatoes, tossed with olive oil, salt, and pepper

 Directions

-• Prepare the herb paste by blending the scallions, onion, garlic, thyme, parsley, lime zest, orange zest, lime juice, olive oil, salt, pepper, and allspice until thick and spreadable.
+• Make the herb paste: Add scallions, onion, garlic, fresh thyme, parsley, dried thyme, lime zest and juice, orange zest, olive oil, salt, pepper, and allspice to a food processor or blender.
+Blend until thick, vibrant, and spreadable.

-• Slice across the grain and serve with roasted potatoes and drippings spooned over the top.
+• Slice and serve: Slice against the grain and serve with roasted potatoes and pan drippings spooned over the top.

 Camille’s Notes